PipelonDevs/EEG-Collector/README.md

 - `displayable_rows`: dictionary with data You want to visualize:
     - key: name of channel (e.g "alpa", "beta mid")
     - value: list of rows
+- `duration`: The length of the recording in collected samples.
 - `notes`: Any additional notes or comments about the recording or the subject.

 ### Data